-46. Under the direct supervision of the audit committee or, as the case may be, an ad hoc committee of the board, there should be an internal risk management and control role exercised by an internal unit or department of the company expressly having the following duties: a) See that the risk management and control systems work properly and, in particular, that all the major risks affecting the company are adequately identified, managed and quantified. b) Participate actively in the preparation of the risk strategy and in the major decisions on their management. c) c) See that the risk management and control systems adequately mitigate the risks within the policy defined by the board.
-Complies [ X ] Partial compliance [ 1 Explanation [ ] 47. the re Companies should ensure that the members of the nomination and remuneration committee -or the nomination committee and the remuneration committee, if they are separate- have adequate experience, skills and expertise for the duties they are to perform and that the majority of those members are independent directors Complies [ X ] Partial compliance [ 1 Explanation [ ] 48.
-Companies with a high level of capitalisation should have a separate nomination committee and remuneration committee.
-Complies [ ] Explanation [ ] Not applicable [ X ] 49.
-The nomination committee should consult the chairman of the board and the chief executive of the company, especially on matters referring to the executive directors.
-And any director should be able to request the nomination committee to consider potential candidates to fill vacancies on the board, in case they were suitable in the committee's opinion.
-Complies [ X ] Partial compliance [ ] Explanation [ ] 50.
+46. Under the direct supervision of the audit committee or, as the case may be, an ad hoc committee of the board, there should be an internal risk management and control role exercised by an internal unit or department of the company expressly having the following duties: a) nagement and control systems it is a special to the systems of the ly and, in particular, that all the major risks affecting the b) Participate actively in n the preparation of the risk strategy and ir the major decisions on their management. c) See that the risk mar nagement and control sy stems adequately mitigate the risks within the policy defined by the Complies [ X ] Partial compliance [ 1 Explanation [ ] 47.
+Companies should ensure that the members of the nomination and remuneration committee -or the nomination committee the remuneration committee, if they are separate- have adequate experience, skills and expertise for the duties they are to perform and that the majority of those members are independent directors Complies [ X ] Partial compliance [ 1 Explanation [ ] 48.
+Comp anies with a high level of capitalisation should h have a separate no mination committee and remuneration committee.
+Complies [ ] Explanation [ ] Not applicable [ X ] 49. omination committee s nan of the board a nd the chief executive of the company, especially on able to request the noming table in the committee's to consider potential candidates to fill vacancies on the Complies [ X ] Partial compliance [ ] Explanation [ ] 50.
 The remuneration committee should perform its duties independently, having the following duties in addition to those assigned to it by law: a) Propose to the board d the basic terms of cont ract of the senior e executives shares and their application, and ensure that their individual remuneration is in proportion to that paid to other directors and senior executives of the company b)